Dallas' Naji Marshall gets 4-game suspension, Phoenix's Jusuf Nurkic is banned 3 games for fight

 The NBA suspended Dallas Mavericks forward Naji Marshall for four games and Phoenix Suns center Jusuf Nurkic for three games for their roles in an on-court fight during Friday night's game.

 Dallas forward P.J.
 Washington was suspended one game.
-All of the suspensions handed down Saturday are without pay.
+The suspensions handed down Saturday are without pay.

+Suns coach Mike Budenholzer said before Saturday's game against the Warriors that he accepted the league's decision.

+“We want to support Nurk in every way we can,” Budenholzer said.
+“He’s a great teammate.”

 Nurkic was called for an offensive foul while being guarded by Daniel Gafford with 9:02 left in the third quarter before the altercation quickly escalated.
 Nurkic confronted Marshall before taking an open-handed swing at his head and then Marshall responded with a punch.
 Washington quickly shoved Nurkic to the ground before the teams were separated.